halfer/proximate-requester/README.md

 * A `Socket\Raw\Socket` for listening
 * A PSR-6 compatible cache adapter, e.g. `Cache\Adapter\Filesystem\FilesystemCachePool`
-* A child of `Proximate\CacheAdapter\BaseAdapter` for Proximate-specific cache operations.
+* A child of `Proximate\Storage\BaseAdapter` for Proximate-specific cache operations.
 This includes creating cache keys (hashes), fetching pages of cache keys, fetching pages of cache entries, converting between raw responses and cache entries.
 * An instance (or a child of) `Proximate\Proxy` to do the listening